Dear Future Husband

-"Dear Future Husband" is a song by American singer-songwriter Meghan Trainor.
+"Dear Future Husband" is a song by the American singer-songwriter Meghan Trainor.
 It was included on Title, her 2014 extended play, and later on her 2015 studio album of the same name.
-Trainor wrote the song with its producer Kevin Kadish.
+Trainor wrote the song with its producer, Kevin Kadish.
 Epic Records released "Dear Future Husband" as the album's third single on March 17, 2015.
 A doo-wop and pop song, it has lyrics about chivalry and dating.
-In it, Trainor lists things a potential romantic suitor needs to do to win her affection.
+In the song, Trainor lists things a potential romantic suitor needs to do to win her affection.

 Some music critics praised the playful nature of "Dear Future Husband" and compared its lyrics to different Trainor songs, while others were negative about the portrayal of gender roles in its lyrics.
-In the United States, the song reached number 14 on the Billboard Hot 100, and was certified 3× Platinum by the Recording Industry Association of America.
-It reached the top 10 in Australia, the Netherlands, Poland, South Africa, and Venezuela, and received multi-platinum certifications in Australia and Canada.
+In the United States, the song reached number 14 on the Billboard Hot 100 and was certified 3× Platinum by the Recording Industry Association of America.
+It reached the top 10 in Australia, the Netherlands, Poland, South Africa, and Venezuela and received multi-platinum certifications in Australia and Canada.

 Fatima Robinson directed the music video for "Dear Future Husband", which depicts Trainor baking pies in the kitchen and scrubbing floors while various men audition to be her partner.
-The video garnered controversy and online criticism over allegations of antifeminism and sexism.
-Trainor performed the song on television shows such as the iHeartRadio Music Awards, The Voice, and Today, and included it on the set lists of her concert tours That Bass Tour (2015), MTrain Tour (2015), and the Untouchable Tour (2016).
+It garnered controversy and online criticism over allegations of antifeminism and sexism.
+Trainor performed the song on television shows such as the iHeartRadio Music Awards, The Voice, and Today and included it on the set lists of her concert tours That Bass Tour (2015), MTrain Tour (2015), the Untouchable Tour (2016), and the Timeless Tour (2024).